musangisilvia/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 A JavaScript script that updates the text color of the _header_ element to red (#FF0000) when the user clicks on the tag DIV#red_header
 - Using the JQuery API

+## 3-script.js

+A JavaScript script that adds the class red to the header element when the user clicks on the tag DIV#red_header.
+- Using the JQuery API